Mendasp/NS2Plus/README.md

 Latest changes
 ==============
-- /05/2014 (Build 265):
+- 17/05/2014 (Build 265):
 	- Added Marine Commander stats.
-At the end of the round they will show up in console.
+At the end of the round they will show up in console for people that have been in the chair.

 - 14/05/2014 (Build 265):
 	- Fixed bug with NS2+ console commands where the example usage would not be displayed correctly.